pinot-contrib/pinot-docs/basics/architecture.md

 ## Distributed design principles

-To accommodate large data volumes with stringent latency and concurrency requirements, Pinot is designed as a distributed database.
-As a distributed system, it has these goals:
+To accommodate large data volumes with stringent latency and concurrency requirements, Pinot is designed as a distributed database that supports the following requirements:

 * **Highly available**: Pinot has no single point of failure.
 When tables are configured for replication, and a node goes down, the cluster is able to continue processing queries.
 * **Horizontally scalable**: Operators can scale a Pinot cluster by adding new nodes when the workload increases.
 There are even two node types ([servers](components/cluster/server.md) and [brokers](components/cluster/broker.md)) to scale query volume, query complexity, and data size independently.